tidal-code/wave.docs.test/index.md

 ### Dependencies

 Tidal Wave UI automation library is built with Java and [Selenium](https://www.selenium.dev){:target='_blank'}.
-View the [quick start guide](https://github.com/tidal-code/Wave){:target='_blank'} for more information.
 It requires no additional setup other than downloading the maven dependency.

 ### Add the following Maven dependency to your pom.xml file